Molybius/ProjectTableau/README.md

 This repo contains all related data and informations for the Project Tableau of the Ironhack Data Analytics Bootcamp March 2020.

+_Important: I've failed several times to publish the Tableau story via the Software (using full version 2020.1).
+After some research online the problem seems to be on the software suppliers side since I encountered exactly the same problems as described in following thread: https://community.tableau.com/thread/286376 .
+I was able to save the story as a powerpoint presentation which I added to the data folder as well as the native Tableau file._

 # Description
 ## Data handling